Pricing rules settings [+video]

-All products imported in your dropshipping store from AliExpress come with original prices.
+All products imported from AliExpress to your dropshipping store have their original prices.

-Normally, to get a profit from dropshipping business, you need to set your margin in the pricing rules setting.
+To profit from your dropshipping business, set your margin using the pricing rules.

-You can find these settings in Ali2Woo > Settings > Pricing Rules page.
+You can find these settings in Ali2Woo > Settings > Pricing Rules.

 1. How to set up pricing rules?

-Custom Price – overwrite the original product price with your custom price.
+• Custom Price: Replace the original price with your own custom price.

-Please note: the Ali2Woo plugin has three modes for pricing rules that control how it applies these rules to the original AliExpress prices.
+Please note: the Ali2Woo plugin has three modes for pricing rules that control how pricing rules applies to the original AliExpress prices.

 Here we list all modes:

-Don’t worry we describe each mode in this post and start from Use sale price as base.
-This is the most popular mode that’s why it’s activated by default.
+We’ll describe each mode in this article and start from Use sale price as base.
+This is the most popular mode that’s activated by default.

 For example: If you set the price multiplier to 5, and import a product that costs $3.00 (its sale price) and $5.00 (its regular price) on AliExpress.com, then Ali2Woo will set your price at $15.00.